ForgeRock/forgeops/helm/forgerock-metrics/README.md

     ```
 * Include the new ServiceMonitor name in ```/etc/prometheus-values/kube-prometheus.yaml``` under the
 prometheus/serviceMonitorsSelector section.
 If this a temporary addition deploy it as an override as described in the
-**Overriding Prometheus and Alertmanager configuration values** How To.
+**Overriding Prometheus and Alertmanager configuration values** 'How To'.
 * Update Prometheus with new ServiceMonitor
     ```
     ./deploy-prometheus.sh [-n <namespace>]